puppetlabs/puppetlabs-puppet_agent/README.markdown

 If a package_version parameter is provided, it will ensure that puppet-agent version is installed.
 The package_version parameter is required to perform upgrades starting from a puppet-agent (Puppet 4) package.

 This module expects Puppet to be installed from packages.

-Note: this is the last release that will support Puppet 3 and Ruby <2.1.

 ## Setup